Growing and Using Datil Peppers…

 Preserving Datil Peppers…

 Datil peppers will take about 75-80 days to mature, at which point they will be ready to harvest.
-At our homestead, they are ready in July and if the weather is nice will continue to fruit well into December!
+At our homestead, they are ready in July and if the weather is nice they will continue to fruit well into December!
 The peppers will start out green and will gradually turn orange or yellow as they mature.
 To harvest the peppers, simply cut them off the plant with a pair of scissors or a sharp knife.
+After your first harvest fertilize with the equivalent of 10-30-20 Blossom Booster and Fish Emulsion.

 How we use Datil Peppers in the Cove Kitchen…